diagrams/diagrams-doc/doc/manual.rst

 into a closed path, as described in `Offsets of segments, trails, and paths`_.

-A important consequence of `Local` units having the *current* vector space as their reference is that attribute-setting functions such as `lwL` do *not* commute with transformations.
+A important consequence of `local` units having the *current* vector space as their reference is that attribute-setting functions such as `lwL` do *not* commute with transformations.